puma/puma-dev/README.md

 ### Events API

-Puma-dev emites a number of internal events and exposes them through an events API.
+Puma-dev emits a number of internal events and exposes them through an events API.
 These events can be helpful when troubleshooting configuration errors.
 To access it, send a request with the `Host: puma-dev` and the path `/events`, for example: `curl -H "Host: puma-dev" localhost/events`.

 ## Development